Managing Productivity, Client Communication and Team Morale During Coronavirus

 How can you support clients online and remotely?

+Besides emailing your clients with updates, you should continue to keep them in the loop with what’s going on and show that COVID-19 has no effect on how their marketing campaigns are run.
 The Anchor Digital team has developed a highly productive and efficient communication system that serves a variety of purposes and can be accessed from anywhere, anytime.
 To allow for a stress-free and effective exchange between the team and clients, we rely on:

 - Basecamp.
 A project management app that you can access in your browser and on your phone.
 With tools to set up to-dos, a project schedule, upload documents and files, message and chat with all stakeholders, it’s the perfect solution to help everyone stay on the same page and on track to project finalisation.